September 24

 Spurgeon’s Daily Help

-Believer, do you remember that rapturous day when you first realized pardon through Jesus the sin-bearer?
-Can you not make glad confession, and say, "My soul recalls her day of deliverance with delight.
-Laden with guilt and full of fears, I saw my Savior as my Substitute, and I laid my hand upon him;
+Believer, do you remember the joyful day when you first realized you were forgiven through Jesus, the one who took your sins?
+Can you look back with gladness and say, "My soul fondly remembers the day of deliverance.
+Burdened with guilt and full of fear, I saw my Savior as my Substitute and timidly placed

 Public domain content from Daily Help by Charles Spurgeon.